omalley/orc/site/develop/bylaws.md

 #### Modifying Bylaws

-Modifying this document requires *lazy majority* of active PMC members.
+Modifying this document requires a *lazy majority* of active PMC members.

 ### Voting Timeframes